filisko/pdo-plus/README.md

 # PDO plus

-PDO plus extends PDO in order to log all your queries (very useful for legacy apps!).
-It also includes a Bar Panel for Tracy, see the result below.
+PDO plus extends PDO in order to log all your queries.
+This package also includes a Bar Panel for Tracy, see the result below.

 ## Result
 ![PDO logger with Tracy](https://i.snag.gy/AbESVC.jpg "PDO logger with Tracy")